-What lies ahead: the ultimate predictor for insurers
+What lies ahead: The ultimate predictor for auto insurers

 Following a year of rapid evolution of driving patterns in our country, predicting what lies ahead is of great value to insurers.
 Auto insurers are grappling with a 20-year rise in claims costs, while at the same time challenged to grow market share profitably.
 To navigate this paradox, it’s imperative that insurers more accurately assess low- and high-risk drivers.
 Insurers who collect and use driving data to determine auto insurance premium have an advantage against their competitors.
 However, evolving their approaches for when and how to apply these insights will prove critical as the industry adjusts to new driving behaviors resulting from the pandemic.

 Predicting driving behaviors is all about chasing perfection to be the ultimate predictor.
 And while there’s always more room to innovate, factoring driving behaviors into traditional premium models is the best predictor of loss.
 And having that insight at the moment of new business, well it’s the next best thing to a real crystal ball.
 But doing so requires access to driving behavior data at the point of quote, and at a scale that’s meaningful.

 Fortunately, new channels are enabling carriers to reap the benefits of telematics from the driving data consumers already share with popular mobile apps.
 Just one example is GasBuddy, which not only shows drivers where to save on gas, but tips for saving based on how they drive.
 This data can help better price consumers and allow insurers to rate a much larger percentage of their book of business more accurately.
 With traditional driving patterns changing, costs increasing, and rates rising, carriers’ traditional ways of using driving data must evolve to remain competitive with, and meaningful to, consumers.